A BRIEF HISTORY......OF KIRKBY MALLORY

 Payments

-Stamp on conveyance 12s-6d
+Stamp on conveyance 12s-6d Parchment

-Parchment paper for conveyance 3s Share
+paper for conveyance 3s Share of expenses to London

 £4-10s-6d